Skip to content

 • Current Status: Assign each invoice to its corresponding category based on how long it has been overdue.

-Calculate Totals
+Calculate the Totals

 • Sum by Category: Calculate the total outstanding for each category.
 This breakdown helps identify where the bulk of your outstanding receivables lie and highlights potential risk areas.